hypertidy/silicate/inst/misc/geospatialsci-2018.md

 Consortium, or in `geojson` format.
 Most commonly used geometric libraries are based on these two standards.
-We argue here the two distinct points that (1) the inherent restrictions of SF effectively translate into restrictions in the ondoing development of GIS as a whole, and (2) representation as nested lists is inefficient.
+We argue here the two distinct points that (1) the inherent restrictions of SF effectively translate into restrictions in the ongoing development of GIS as a whole, and (2) representation as nested lists is inefficient.

 ## Simple Features